lyokha/ngx-export-tools-extra/README.md

 status, headers and the body must be extracted using handlers *extractStatusFromFullResponse*, *extractHeaderFromFullResponse*, and *extractBodyFromFullResponse* which are based on functions of the same name.
-Handler *extractRequestStatusFromFullResponse* and the corresponding function can be used to extract the request status: *0* means that the request was completed without technical errors, *1* means that the request failed due to connection errors including timeouts, and *2* means that the request failed due to other errors.
+Handler *extractExceptionFromFullResponse* and the corresponding function can be used to extract the error message if an exception has happened while making the subrequest: the value is empty if there was no exception.

 Let's extend our example with these handlers.